-It’s a question that many aspiring nurses often deal with: What exactly is the difference between a BSN and an RN?
-To put it simply, a Bachelor of Science in Nursing (BSN) is a degree that can help you succeed as a registered nurse (RN).
-Understanding the difference between the BSN degree and the RN job title is critical — especially for those who are considering pursuing a nursing degree or starting their nursing career path — as earning a BSN can aid up-and-coming nurses in achieving their professional goals.
+It’s a question that many aspiring nurses must address: What is the difference between a BSN and an RN?
+To put it simply, a Bachelor of Science in Nursing (BSN) is a degree that can help you succeed as a registered nurse (RN), which is a licensed position.
+Understanding the difference between the BSN degree and the RN job title is critical — especially for those who are considering pursuing a nursing degree or starting their nursing careers — since earning a BSN can aid up-and-coming nurses in achieving their professional goals.

 Understanding the Educational Requirements for Becoming an RN